itancio/sokoban/documentation/TESTING_PLAN.md

 - Should move the player right when the right arrow is pressed and the destination square is empty.
 - Should move the player up when the up arrow is pressed and the destination square is empty.
 - Should move the player down when the down arrow is pressed and the destination square is empty.
+- Should allow the player an obvious way to restart or exit the game besides closing the window.